redis-developer/agents-redis-lang-graph-workshop/Readme.md

 </div>
 <br>

-# Oregon Trail Agent Workshop
+# Building AI Agents with Redis and LangGraph

-In this workshop, we are going to use [LangGraph](https://langchain-ai.github.io/langgraph/) to create a tool calling LLM agent that can survive a set of Oregon Trail themed scenarios.
+In this workshop, we're using [LangGraph](https://langchain-ai.github.io/langgraph/) to create a tool-calling, LLM-based agent that can survive a set of Oregon Trail-themed scenarios.
 Additionally, we will setup and configure a semantic cache, allow/block list router, and a vector retrieval tool.
 The final architecture will look like this:

 ![arch](images/architecture.png)

+# Background

+This workshop demonstrates AI agents by referencing a classic American video game known as "The Oregon Trail".
+Originally a text-based adventure game taking place in the mid-1800s USA, the goal of the game was to safely travel from Missouri to Oregon by wagon without succumbing to various threats and diseases.

+One of the game's well known lines, "You have died of dysentery," inspired this workshop's original title, "Dodging Dysentery with AI".

 # Pre-requisites